Maintaining a language pack

-- When a user submits new contribution, you will receive an automatically generated email from AMOS containing a link to the contribution.
+- When a user submits a new contribution, you will receive an automatically generated email from AMOS containing a link to the contribution.

 - Press 'Start review' button.
-That will assign the contribution to yourself, change the status from 'New' to 'In review', send automatically generated email to the contributor and will copy the submitted strings into your stage.
-You should check that your stage is empty before you apply the submitted strings, unless you want to merge several contributions into one commit.
+That will assign the contribution to yourself, change the status from 'New' to 'In review', send an automatically generated email to the contributor and will copy the submitted strings into your stage.
+You should check that your stage is empty before you apply the submitted strings unless you want to merge several contributions into one commit.

 - Review the submitted strings, eventually edit them.
 Commit the stage.
 It is nice to mention the contributor's name in the commit message and attribute the original authorship to them.

 - Go back to the contribution record and change the status to Accepted or Rejected.
 An automatically generated email will be sent to the contributor whenever you change the status.

 - Use contribution record comments for further communication with the contributor about the submitted translation.